ChiOkwuosa/python/3_Project/README.md

 - Data Scientist and Data Analyst job salaries show variation but with very few outliers.

-- In essence, based on this sourced data, there is not much variation in salaries across data roles in various industries in India, as the salaries are centered within the same range.
+- In essence, based on this sourced data, there is not much variation in salaries across data roles in various industries in India, as majority of the salaries are centered within the same range.

 ### Visualization Code for In_Demand Skills and their pay
 ``` python